Frequently Asked Questions

 Normal cells in the body grow, divide, and are replaced on a routine basis.
 Sometimes, cells divide abnormally and begin to grow out of control.
 These cells may form growths or tumors.

 Ovarian cancer can develop on the surface of the ovary or from tissues inside the ovary.
-There are three main types.
+There are three main types of ovarian cancer.
 The type that develops on the surface of the ovary, epithelial ovarian cancer, is the most common type.
-About 90% of cases of ovarian cancer involve epithelial tumors.
-This FAQ discusses epithelial ovarian cancer.
+About 9 in 10 cases of ovarian cancer involve epithelial tumors.
+This page discusses epithelial ovarian cancer.

 Researchers now believe that some high-grade tumors may develop in a fallopian tube and travel to an ovary.
 More research is needed in this area.

-If you have any of the following symptoms, especially if you have them for more than 12 days per month, contact your ob-gyn or other health care professional:
+If you have any of the following symptoms, especially if you have them for more than 12 days per month, contact your obstetrician–gynecologist (ob-gyn) or other health care professional:

 Bloating or an increase in abdominal size